How to Prepare for The Bankruptcy Meeting of Creditors

 Review your bankruptcy petition, schedules, statement of financial affairs, and related documents thoroughly before the meeting date.
 In a Chapter 13 case, review your Chapter 13 plan as well.
 Please do this at least a few days before your hearing, not the night before.

 Going back over your schedules and documents is the most important thing you can do to prepare for the meeting.
-Not only will it allow you to find and correct any mistakes or omissions, but it will also make it much easier to answer the trustee's questions.
+Not only will it allow you to find and correct any mistakes or omissions, but also make it much easier to answer the trustee's questions.
 If you do notice anything that should be changed, be sure to let your bankruptcy lawyer know.

 Be sure you know where to go and how to get there.